On a novel gradient flow structure for the aggregation equation: The nonlocal-local continuity equation and the collision metric

 whence $d_\cA^2(\mu_0, \mu_1)=\cA(f_t^*,U_t^*)$, for almost every $t\in[0,1]$.
 Moreover, we obtain

-for all $s,t\in[0,1]$, which concludes the proof. \end{proof} Given the preservation of the centre of mass and stability of the first moment along curves of finite action implied by Proposition~\ref{prop:GCE:centre_mass}, it makes sense to restrict the collision transport cost to certain subspaces.
-To this end, we define the following spaces
+for all $s,t\in[0,1]$, which concludes the proof. \end{proof} Given the preservation of the centre of mass and the stability of the first moment along curves of finite action implied by Proposition~\ref{prop:GCE:centre_mass}, it makes sense to restrict the collision transport cost to certain subspaces.
+Let us note the metric $d_\cA$ can be compared with $d_1$, the $1$-Wasserstein distance. \begin{prop}[ Comparison with $d_1$] Let $\mu_0,\mu_1\in\cP_1(\R)$.
+There exists a constant $C=C(e)$ such that